Denver Harris

 Denver Harris (born September 22, 2003) is an American college football cornerback for the UNLV Rebels.
 He previously played for the Texas A&M Aggies, the LSU Tigers and the UTSA Roadrunners.

-High school career
+Early life

 Harris attended North Shore Senior High School in Harris County, Texas.
-As a senior he helped North Shore win a state championship in the states top division and played in the Under Armour All-America Game.
-A 5 star recruit ranked the nations 23rd overall prospect, he committed to Texas A&M over offers from Alabama, LSU and Texas.
+As a senior he helped North Shore win a state championship in the state's top division and played in the Under Armour All-America Game.
+A five-star recruit ranked the nation's 23rd overall prospect, he committed to Texas A&M over offers from Alabama, LSU and Texas.

 College career

 Texas A&M

 Harris started as a freshman and at midseason was named to The Athletic/PFF midseason freshman All-American team.
 On October 25 it was announced that Harris and teammates Chris Marshall and PJ Williams had been indefinitely suspended from the team following a locker room incident prior to the Aggies loss to South Carolina.